 You don’t necessarily have to dominate the market.
 You can grow to a certain point and stop.

 This applies to both business owners and corporations who harvest natural resources.

-Lesson #4: Navigate Easily Outside of Your Circle Of Competence
+Lesson #3: Learn to Navigate Outside of Your Circle Of Competence

 To be competent means to be smart at something specific.